Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\paragraph*{Disconnected components} We now turn to the case of entangled pairs $A \hgraph B$ and $C \hgraph D$ that are in different connected components of the entanglement graph.
-In this part of the proof, we will use the colour connectedness assumption from the definition of uniform classes.
+We now turn to the case of entangled pairs $A \hgraph B$ and $C \hgraph D$ that are in different connected components of the entanglement graph.
+In this part of the proof, we will use the connectivity assumption.

 We proceed similarly to the case of overlapping entangled pairs.
-We first show that a violation of consistent orientations leads to certain obstructions appearing in contexts from the tree decompositions.
-Then we use these obstructions to show apply the Covering Lemma.
+We first show that a violation of consistent orientations leads to certain patterns appearing in contexts from the tree decompositions.
+Then we use these patterns to cover a colour-flip of an obstruction from $\bar{\Oo}$.

-In the following claim, we will be interested in entangled pairs that can be connected using a path of local colours.
-We say that a path \emph{uses local colours internally} if all of its vertices, except possibly the source and target, have local colours.
-We will be interested in such paths that connect two non-local colours.
-As in the discussion before the statement of the Bipolar Lemma, the existence of such paths can be expressed in \mso, and therefore it does not depend on the choice of node or tree decomposition. \begin{claim} Consider entangled pairs $A \hgraph B$ and $C \hgraph D$ such that: \begin{enumerate} \item they are not oriented consistently; \item there is a path from $B$ to $C$ that uses only local colours internally. \end{enumerate} Then every context $X \subset Y$ and every recolouring $e$ has the following property: \begin{enumerate} \item[(*)] If we define $a,b,c,d$ to be the images of $A,B,C,D$ under $e$, then one can find paths $P_1$ and $P_2$ which use only vertices introduced by the context, and satisfy the conditions explained in Figure~\ref{fig:path-p1-p2}. \end{enumerate}
+We say that a path is \emph{local} if all its internal vertices are local; in particular such paths are comprised only of local edges (see Fact~\ref{fact:local-edges}).
+We will be interested in such paths that connect two entangled (i.e. non-local) colours.
+Observe that the existence of such paths can be expressed in \mso{}, and therefore it does not depend on the choice of node or tree decomposition.

+\begin{claim} Consider entangled pairs $A \hgraph B$ and $C \hgraph D$ such that: \begin{enumerate} \item they are not oriented consistently; \item there is a local path from $B$ to $C$. \end{enumerate} Then for every context $X \subset Y$ and every recolouring $e$ which occurs in the class, there are local paths\footnote{The picture is slightly misleading: we insist that the colours of the endpoints of $P_1$ and $P_2$ are not required to coincide with $e(B)$ and $e(C)$, but should be in $B$ and $C$.} $P_1$ and $P_2$ from $Y.B$ to $Y.C$ whose vertices are all introduced in the context, and that are connected to ports as in the following picture, where $a,b,c,d$ correspond respectively to $e(A),e(B),e(C)$ and $e(D)$: \mypic{172} \end{claim} \begin{claimproof} For clarity, say that a path satisfying the requirements of $P_1$ is a $P_1$-witness (for context $X \subset Y$ and recolouring $e$ leading to colours $a=e(A),b=e(B),c=e(C)$ and $d=e(D)$), and likewise for $P_2$.